hmcfabfive/coconut-tutorial/Pattern-matching.md

 ***
 ### Thinking further...

-Pattern matching is great for what are called recursive functions.
+Pattern matching is great for recursive functions.
 Recursive functions perform the same operation on an object until it has reached a "base case" — a minimal state, such as 0 in our factorial example.

 Think about ways you can apply pattern matching or recursion to tasks you want to achieve!